mtcaptcha-public/jsfallback-recapthca-to-mtcaptcha/README.md

-# Javascript Fallback reCapthca to MTCaptcha
+#reCapthca to MTCaptcha Javascript Fallback
 Sample javascript code to fallback on to MTCaptcha if reCaptcha does not load for any reason (say sometimes in China).